-Alana Tummino is senior director of policy at Americas Society/Council of the Americas and a senior editor of Americas Quarterly magazine.
-Among her roles, she heads the AS/COA Cuba Working Group and is executive director of the organization’s Young Professionals of the Americas network.
+Alana Tummino was the chief of staff of the President's Office.
+Among her roles, she headed the AS/COA Cuba Working Group and was the executive director of the organization’s Young Professionals of the Americas network.

 Areas of Expertise: Cuba, social inclusion.